 These kits provide various nonconsumable multisensory tools to be used in the lessons (at all levels).
 Because each level’s lessons refer to their contents specifically and give specific directions based on their contents, it would be quite difficult to get around their use and so they are essentially required for this program.

-The company has two options, the Basic Spelling Interactive Kit and the Deluxe Spelling Interactive Kit.
+Previously, the company had two options when it came to their kits, the Basic Spelling Interactive Kit and the Deluxe Spelling Interactive Kit.

-Both kits contain a core of letter tiles, magnets, a phonogram sounds app (for hearing the spelling) and divider cards to keep the flashcards neat, easily accessible and organized.
+Both kits contained a core of letter tiles, magnets, a phonogram sounds app (for hearing the spelling) and divider cards to keep the flashcards neat, easily accessible and organized.

-The Deluxe kit offers a couple items that the Basic kit does not, particularly a box for keeping flash cards and a nice All About Spelling tote bag.
+The Deluxe kit offered a couple items that the Basic kit did not, particularly a box for keeping flash cards and a nice All About Spelling tote bag.